 The Board of Trustees of the Organization has interpreted Nevada state law as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Organization classifies as net assets with donor restrictions in perpetuity (a) the original value of gifts donated to the perpetual endowment, (b) the original value of subsequent gifts to the perpetual endowment, and (c) accumulations to the perpetual endowment at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is not classified as net assets with restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions until those amounts are appropriated for expenditure by the Organization in accordance with the donor's wishes.
+As a result of this interpretation, the Organization classifies as net assets with donor restrictions in perpetuity (a) the original value of gifts donated to the perpetual endowment, (b) the original value of subsequent gifts to the perpetual endowment, and (c) accumulations to the perpetual endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The remaining portion of the donor-restricted endowment fund that is not classified as net assets with restrictions in perpetuity is classified as net assets with donor restrictions until those amounts are appropriated for expenditure by the Organization in accordance with the donor's wishes.